glob-bruh/glob-bruh/README.md

 # GlobBruh

-Remade cleaned up account and projects (along with project relicensing and quick-fixes).
+Cleaned up account and projects (along with project relicensing and quick-fixes).